kruegerstephen/CeltraSliders/README.md

     let container1 = "spinners";
     let container2 = "spinners2";

     CreateCircle(optionsArray, container1);
     CreateCircle(optionsArray2, container2);

 ```

 Some of the less obvious options:
 * smoothscroll - Will smoothly scroll around the circle instead of stepping by angle.
 The value will still step.
-Off by default.
+False by default.
 * name - Name that will be displayed on the page signaling the value of the slider
 * container - The name of the DOM element to attach the sliders too